alexhandzhiev/QaiMessages/README.md

 We also expect to have unit tests for the application.

 When we run the test suite the database should not be populated with test data (the ORM should be mocked/stubbed).

+# Database

+The database is embedded H2.

+Accessed in a humanly manner at: http://localhost:8080/console